simplicitesoftware/documentation/docs/docs/security.md

 By default Tomcat sets the same-site cookie to `unset` (see [this page](https://tomcat.apache.org/tomcat-9.0-doc/config/cookie-processor.html)).

-This can be changed by uncommenting the `CookieProcessor` block in the `META-INF/context.xml` of the webapp and setting the approriate value in your case.
+This can be changed by uncommenting the `CookieProcessor` block in the `META-INF/context.xml` of the webapp and setting the appropriate value in your case.

 **Note**: If you use an external authentication system such as an OAuth2/OpenIDConnect or SAML IdP you must  use `lax` instead or `strict`